 When you think of dementia and Alzheimer’s disease, memory loss comes to mind.
 But while that’s often one of the symptoms, it’s not the only one.

 The other symptoms, though, are often less well-known.
-June is Alzheimer’s & Brain Awareness Month — offering the perfect opportunity to learn a bit more about the disease and how it shows up.
+November is Alzheimer’s Disease Awareness Month — offering the perfect opportunity to learn more about the disease and how it shows up.

 First, let’s take a look at the numbers.

-An estimated 6.2 million Americans age 65 and older are living with Alzheimer’s dementia in 2021.
-Seventy-two percent are age 75 or older.
+An estimated 6.7 million Americans age 65 and older will be living with Alzheimer’s dementia in 2022.
+Seventy-three percent are age 75 or older.

-- An estimated 6.2 million Americans age 65 and older are living with Alzheimer’s dementia in 2021.
-By 2050, that number is projected to hit nearly 13 million.
+- An estimated 6.7 million Americans age 65 and older will be living with Alzheimer’s dementia in 2022.
+By 2050, that number is projected to double (~14 million).

 - One in nine people age 65 and older (11.3%) has Alzheimer’s dementia.